-Essentially, we are operating a change of variables for the analysis map between the original and the rotated space.
-Second, we construct linear invariant-preserving analysis maps (\linpam s) by omitting the update of the first state components corresponding to the linear invariants.

-This formulation allows preserving linear invariants in non-Gaussian settings.
-By specializing this construction to a jointly Gaussian distribution for the observations and states, our formulation recovers a \cons formulation of the analysis map of the Kalman filter where the update is projected on the orthogonal complement of the columns of $\Uperp$.
-Then, we clarified existing results on preservinglinear invariants for the vanilla (\uncons) Kalman filter and ensemble Kalman filter.
-In particular, we show that regularization techniques for the ensemble Kalman filter, such as covariance inflation, localization, or tapering can violate linear invariants.
-We also show how to combine these regularization techniques for the ensemble Kalman filter with the preservation of the linear invariants.
+We have introduced \linpam s, a class of analysis maps that preserve linear invariants $\invar(\x) = \Uperp^\top \x$ of the forecast distribution in (potentially non-Gaussian) filtering problems.
+In the special case of jointly Gaussian observations and states, we recover a \cons formulation of the Kalman filter analysis map, where the update is projected onto the orthogonal complement of the columns of $\Uperp$.
+Furthermore, we have clarified existing results on preserving linear invariants for the vanilla (\uncons) Kalman filter and ensemble Kalman filter.
+In particular, we have shown that regularization techniques for the ensemble Kalman filter, such as covariance inflation, localization, or tapering, can violate linear invariants.
+We have also demonstrated how to combine these regularization techniques for the ensemble Kalman filter while preserving the linear invariants.

-We emphasize that the tools developed in this study are not limited to the filtering setting, as the analysis step essentially solves a static Bayesian inverse problem \citep{leprovost2021low, leprovost2022lowenkf}.
-In fact, the techniques presented in this work are readily applicable to other ensemble-based methods used to solve static inverse problems while preserving linear invariants \citep{iglesias2013ensemble, zhang2020regularized, garbuno2020interacting}.
+The tools developed in this study are not limited to the filtering setting, as the analysis step solves a static Bayesian inverse problem \citep{leprovost2021low,leprovost2022lowenkf}.
+In fact, the techniques presented here are readily applicable to other ensemble-based methods used to solve static inverse problems while preserving linear invariants \citep{iglesias2013ensemble,zhang2020regularized, garbuno2020interacting}.

-This work focused on the strong preservation of linear invariants in non-Gaussian settings.
-In future work, we will explore a variational formulation of Bayes' rule \citep{sanz2023inverse} to preserve invariants in the weak sense for non-Gaussian settings.

-More broadly, preserving invariants of the underlying dynamical models is critical for ensuring that the recent advances in Bayesian statistics produce posterior estimates respecting our fundamental knowledge of physics.
-In future work, we plan to construct analysis maps and resulting ensemble filters for important non-linear invariants, such as Hamiltonians in mechanics \citep{del2018introduction} or energy and entropy in hyperbolic conservation laws \citep{leveque1992numerical}.
-It would also be interesting to consider a weak preservation of non-linear invariants in non-Gaussian settings.
-In future work, we plan to exploit a variational formulation of Bayes'rule \citep{trillos2018bayesian, sanz2023inverse} to tackle this problem.
+Future works will construct analysis maps and ensemble filters for important non-linear invariants, such as Hamiltonians in mechanics \citep{del2018introduction} or energy and entropy in hyperbolic conservation laws \citep{leveque1992numerical,glaubitz2020shock}.
+For such non-linear invariants, a projection-based approach, in which one first performs an unconstrained analysis update and then projects onto the desired invariant-preserving manifold, may be computationally more practical than performing the analysis step directly on the constraint manifold.
+However, the statistical interpretation of such an approach (which distribution does the ensemble approximate?) may be less clear for projection-based methods.